UniversalDependencies/docs/_hy/feat/Voice.md

 Note, that in Armenian this is a feature of verbs.
 In causative constructions the subject is the entity “causing” the action.
 It generally translate to English as ‘cause/make/have/let/allow’ someone to perform action described by the main verb.

 The causative is expressed by the infix _-ցն-_ and is quite productive.
+It can be used also for transitivisation of intransitive (middle voice) verbs.
+They will have `Voice=Act`, not `Voice=Cau`.

 Note, that the auxiliary _տալ&nbsp;_ (in various tenses and moods) is accombined with infinitve of the content verb to construct the causative voice.
 Only the auxiliary will have `Voice=Cau`.
 There will be also voice information at the infinitive.